-On June 16, 2020, the City Council adopted Vehicle Miles Traveled (VMT) as the new transportation metric and established a modified Traffic Impact Analysis (TIA) Guidelines in compliance with the state mandate.
+On June 16, 2020, the city council adopted Vehicle Miles Traveled (VMT) as the new transportation metric and established a modified Traffic Impact Analysis (TIA) Guidelines in compliance with the state mandate.
 The initial VMT adoption established VMT thresholds and screening criteria such as projects located in a Transit Priority Area, Low-VMT generating area, Project Type Screening, and Redevelopment Projects.
-The TIA guidelines were consistent with the regional recommendations established by the Western Riverside Council of Governments (WRCOG) and an online VMT screening tool.
+The TIA guidelines were consistent with the regional recommendations established by the Western Riverside Council of Governments (WRCOG) and an online VMT screening tool was also established.